Council and housing association tenants: eviction for antisocial behaviour

 grounds 10, 11 and 14 - assured housing association tenants

-The court will probably order eviction if the antisocial behaviour is very serious and ongoing, or if a criminal offence has been committed.
+The court will probably make an eviction order if the antisocial behaviour is very serious and ongoing, or if a criminal offence has been committed.

 What the court looks at